trompamusic/ce-data-import/README.md

 ## Running the application

+To configure the importer to point to a specific Contributor Environment, set the `TROMPACE_CLIENT_CONFIG` environment variable to the path of a configuration file for `trompace-client`:

+    export TROMPACE_CLIENT_CONFIG=trompace.ini

 The main entrypoint is `ceimport.cli`.
 Use

     python -m ceimport.cli

 to get a list of imports that can be performed.

+To get detailed documentation about a particular importer, user the help flag:

+    $ python -m ceimport.cli cpdl-import-work --help

+    Usage: python -m ceimport.cli cpdl-import-work [OPTIONS]

+      Import the given work (--url x) or file of works (--file f).
+Works need to be wiki titles (no http://.... and no _ to split words.

+    Options:
+      --file TEXT
+      --url TEXT
+      --help       Show this message and exit.

 ### Muziekweb